-The Plan's investments are reported at fair value.
+The Plan's investments are reported at fair value, and securities transactions are recorded as of the trade-date.
 The fair value of units in the Capital One Pooled Company Stock Fund is determined based upon the stock price of the last reported sales price on the last business day of the Plan year.
 The fair value of shares of registered investment companies is based on quoted market prices, which represent the net asset values of shares held by the Plan as of year-end.
-The Plan's investment in Invesco Stable Value Fund has underlying investments in guaranteed investment contracts (GICs) and synthetic GICs, as well as cash equivalents, and is accounted for at contract value.
+The Plan's investment in Invesco Stable Value Fund has underlying investments in guaranteed investment contracts ("GICs") and synthetic GICs, as well as cash equivalents, and is accounted for at contract value.
 The contract value is equal to the principal balance plus accrued interest, which represents the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
-These full y benefit-responsive investment contracts are reported at fair value in the Plan's Statement of Net Assets Available for Benefits, with a corresponding adjustment to reflect these investments at contract value.
-The Statement of Changes in Net Assets Available for Benefits is prepared on a contract value basis for the years ended December 31, 2009 and 2008.
-Participant notes receivable are valued at cost, which approximates fair value.
+These fully benefit-responsive investment contracts are reported at fair value in the Plan's Statements of Net Assets Available for Benefits, with a corresponding adjustment to reflect these investments at contract value.